zerok/celery-prometheus-exporter/README.rst

 requirements 😊 Also use the ``--broker`` option to specify a different broker URL.

-If you need to pass additional options to your brokers transport use the ``--transport_options``  option.
+If you need to pass additional options to your broker's transport use the ``--transport_options``  option.
 It tries to read a dict from a JSON object.
 E.g. to set your master name when using Redis Sentinel for broker discovery:
 ``--transport_options '{"master_name": "mymaster"}'``